Nanny Taxes in Washington State

 Workers’ Compensation Insurance

-Household employers in Washington are required to carry workers’ compensation coverage if two or more employees each work 40 or more hours per week, or if an employee is providing nursing care.
+Household employers in Washington must carry workers’ compensation coverage if two or more employees work 40 or more hours per week or if an employee is providing nursing care.
 Workers’ compensation can be purchased through the Washington State Department of Labor and Industries.

 Seattle Domestic Worker Protections